 Sunday service at Great Road Church is a place to rejoice, revive, and rest.
 It’s a casual environment where a diverse community will welcome you warmly without pressuring you about anything.
 The 10am service is about 70 minutes, with vibrant worship that points us to Jesus, prayer as a community, and thoughtful and practical teaching rooted in the Scriptures.
 Children are welcome in service and kids up to grade five are invited to participate in Trailblazers.
+You can learn more about Next Generation ministry to kids and youth HERE.
 Stay after service for refreshments and connection with others.

 We hope you can come and find strength in following Christ.

 We are a part of the Covenant Church, a multiethnic denomination in the United States and Canada with ministries on five continents of the world.
 Founded in 1885 by Swedish immigrants, the Covenant values the Bible as the word of God, the gift of God’s grace and ever-deepening spiritual life that comes through a faith with Jesus Christ, the importance of extending God’s love and compassion to a hurting world, and the strength that comes from unity within diversity.
 The Covenant strives to be “biblical, but not doctrinaire”; “evangelical, but not exclusive”; “traditional, but not rigid”; and “congregational, but not independent.”
 Our church was also planted through the Highrock Network of Churches that envisioned locally-focused congregations throughout Greater Boston that serve and seek to build trust with their local communities and cities.
 This vision remains with us today as we seek to serve and build trust with the town and people of Acton.

 What do you hold in common as a church?